Wilding (1788 ship): West Indiaman

 Wilding entered Lloyd's Register in 1789 with J. Atkinson, master, M(oses) Benson, owner, and trade Liverpool–Jamaica.
 In 1792 G. Pemberton replaced Atkinson as Wilding's master.

 On 20 November 1795, Wilding was on her way to Jamaica when she encountered a French privateer of 18 guns and a large crew.
 An engagement of two hours ensued.
 Suddenly the privateer blew up, causing the loss of her entire crew.
 However, Captain George Pemberton, of Wilding, was killed in the action.
+Moses Benson, Wilding's owner, had an engraved tablet placed in St James' Church, in Pemberton's memory.

 Captain Henry Ward, Wilding's next master, acquired a letter of marque on 15 November 1796.

 On 2 February 1798, as Wilding was returning to England from Jamaica the French privateer D'Gaytrouin (Dugay Trouin) captured her off Cape Clear.
 (HMS Shannon captured Duguay Trouin the same day but was unable to recapture Wilding.
 Twenty-three of Wilding's crew were aboard Duguay Trouin.)
 The British recaptured Wilding, but the French then recaptured her again and took her into Brest.